geoffreylitt/wildcard-onward-paper/paper.md

 Weather.com  & Weather              & 51                                       & Sort/filter hourly weather to find nice times of day.                                        \\
 Youtube          & Videos               & 80                                       & Sort/filter videos by length, to find short videos to watch.                                 \\ \hline
 \end{tabular}
-\caption{A list of table-driven customizations that we have implemented using Wildcard.}
+\caption{A list of data-driven customizations that we have implemented using Wildcard.}
 \label{tab:websites}
 \end{table*}
 ```